Ethan Bristow: Stockport County (loan)

 In December 2023 he signed on loan for Stockport County, with effect from January 2024.
 Bristow made 13 appearances with the Hatters, and played a role in County winning the EFL League Two title.

 Return to Tranmere Rovers

 On 4 June 2025, Bristow returned to League Two side Tranmere Rovers on a one-year deal.
+On 12 May 2026, Tranmere announced he would be leaving in the summer once his contract expired.

+Harrogate Town

+On 8 August 2026, Bristow joined National League club Harrogate Town.

 International career

 As a youth, Bristow was included in the Saint Kitts and Nevis squad for the 2018 Concacaf Under-20 Championship.
 In November 2023, he was called up to the senior national team for a 2023–24 CONCACAF Nations League B match against Saint Lucia.